General Distributions of Number Representation Elements

 \section{Conclusions}

 We have provided a general theoretical analysis of the distributions of the most significant digits and the leading continued fraction coefficients of the outcomes of an arbitrary random variable, which highlights the connections between the two subjects.
 Empirical verification for two relevant particularisations of our results (Benford and Pareto variables, respectively) also supports the accuracy of our results in practice.
 Our analysis reveals novel facts ---specially, but not only, concerning modelling continued fraction coefficients--- and provides simpler proofs and new closed-form expressions for already known ones.
 In particular, we have shown that the use of what we propose to call $k$-th integer significands considerably simplifies modelling significant digits, allowing for uncomplicated finite and asymptotic analyses.
 We have also shown the parallelism between the general asymptotics of the probabilistic models for the $j$-th significant $b$-ary digit and of the $j$-th continued fraction coefficient ---i.e. between~\eqref{eq:asympt-aj} and the Gauss-Kuz'min law~\eqref{eq:gauss-kuzmin}---, and the role played by the Benford variables in the asymptotics of the general analyses.
-Applications of our results may be found in the area of forensic examination, where Benford's law has been extensively used ---see~\cite{barabesi21:_tests} for a recent relevant example.
+Our results may find application in all areas where Benford's law has been previously used.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}